craigbuckler/optimalworks/src/pages/service/knowledge.md

 priority: 0.87
 ---

-Craig Buckler, OptimalWorks Ltd director, is an active participant in the web development community and an active web evangelist.
+Craig Buckler, OptimalWorks Ltd director, is a web evangelist and an active participant in the web development community.

 ## Articles and tutorials